 How to Teach Writing, Step by Step

-How do you prepare your children for all of this?
+How do you prepare your children for writing?

 Happily, you don’t have to create assignments from scratch.
 Various programs, including Sonlight, have assignments by grade and ability.